nus-cs2103-AY1617S4/addressbook-level4/docs/UserGuide.md

 > TASK_TYPE will be determined by the application internally based on your input.
 Event must have starting and ending date-time.
 Deadline must have ending date-time and Floating should not have any date-time. <br>
 > TASK_PARAMETERS **must match task parameters of task type**

 ### 2.3.
 Listing tasks : `list`

 Shows a list of (1)upcoming incomplete, (2) all incomplete, (3) complete, (4) expired, (5) all tasks of the particular type in the task manager.<br>
 All expired tasks' DateTime will be coloured as red.

-Format:  <br>
+Format:
-* List upcoming incomplete tasks: `list` <br>
+* List upcoming incomplete tasks: `list`
-* List all incomplete tasks: `list incomplete` <br>
+* List all incomplete tasks: `list incomplete`
-* List completed tasks: `list completed` <br>
+* List completed tasks: `list completed`
-* List expired tasks: `list expired` <br>
+* List expired tasks: `list expired`
-* List all tasks: `list all` <br>
+* List all tasks: `list all`

 ### 2.4.
 Editing a task : `edit`

-Edits an existing task of a particular type in the task manager.<br>
+Edits an existing task in the task manager.
 Format: `edit INDEX [n/ NEW_TASK_NAME] [s/ to START_DATE_TIME] [e/ to START_DATE_TIME]  [+t/ TAG1] [-t/ TAG2]...`

-> * Edits a task at the specified `INDEX`.
+* Edits a task at the specified `INDEX`.
   The index refers to the index number shown in the last task listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...
-> * At least one of the optional fields must be provided.
+* At least one of the optional fields must be provided.
-> * Option fields **must match task type** (1) event, (2) deadline or (3) floating
+* Option fields **must match task type** (1) event, (2) deadline or (3) floating
-> * Existing values will be updated to the input values.
+* Existing values will be updated to the input values.
-> * When editing tags, the existing tags of the task will not not be removed.
+* When editing tags, the existing tags of the task will not not be removed.
 But if there is already a priority tag, i.e. HIGH, MEDIUM, LOW, and the new tag is a priority tag, the original priority tag will be replace with the new one.
-> * When deleting a tag, the tag provided must be inside the existing tag list.
+* When deleting a tag, the tag provided must be inside the existing tag list.

 Examples:
 * `edit 1 n/ midterm exam +t/ HIGH -t/ CS2010`<br>